-Kale apple slaw with poppy seed vinaigrette is a light vegan side dish recipe that’s prepared in minutes.
+Kale apple slaw is a simple side dish recipe that's light and flavorful.
 Chopped kale is tossed with sliced apple and red onion, then coated in a tangy poppy seed dressing.

 Ingredients and substitutions